Dawn of Chromatica

-Background and recording
+Background and development

-On March 2, 2020, American singer Lady Gaga announced that her sixth album, Chromatica, was to be released on April 10.
-The album was later postponed due to the COVID-19 pandemic, though it was eventually released on May 29, 2020.
-On April 4, 2021, the album's executive producer, BloodPop, teased the possibility of a Chromatica remix album, asking his Twitter followers to suggest which artists they would like to see on such a project if it were to exist.
-He later replied to his tweet and tagged Japanese-British musician Rina Sawayama, who replied to it with a smirking emoji.
-He also confirmed he was working with British musician Charli XCX on a remix of the album's third single "911", and that the remix album would include an early version of "Babylon" that soundtracked an advertisement for Gaga's cosmetics brand Haus Laboratories.
-On May 8, BloodPop revealed on his Twitter that American musician Dorian Electra would be on the album.
-During an interview at the 2021 Brit Awards, Sawayama talked about the project, stating that "The wish is on the internet, and I've done my bit, let's just say that.
-So, it's in the works."
-She also hinted that the song she was featured on was "Free Woman".
+On March 2, 2020, American singer Lady Gaga announced that her sixth album, Chromatica, would be released on April 10.
+The album was later postponed due to the COVID-19 pandemic, though it was eventually released on May 29.
+On April 4, 2021, the album's executive producer BloodPop teased the possibility of a Chromatica remix album, asking fans online to suggest artists they would like to see featured on the project.
+He later replied to his tweet and tagged Japanese-British musician Rina Sawayama, who responded with a smirking emoji.
+BloodPop also confirmed that he was working with British musician Charli XCX on a remix of the album's third single "911".
+He also revealed that the project would include an early version of "Babylon" that was previously used in an advertisement for Gaga's cosmetics brand Haus Laboratories.

-English producer A. G. Cook remixed "911".

-On May 12, 2021, Charli XCX announced that production for the "911" remix had begun.
-Later that month, British musician Bree Runway revealed she was involved with the remix album during an interview on The Jonathan Ross Show, while on August 10, announcing she would appear on a remix of "Babylon" by tweeting out its lyrics.
-That same day, Gaga acknowledged the album for the first time, saying that it was "so f*cking fuego" in a tweet, and American singer and rapper Ashnikko confirmed her involvement with the project.
-A snippet of her "Plastic Doll" remix was teased by RuPaul's Drag Race winner Aquaria during a DJ set in the weeks leading up to the album's announcement.
-During the same period of time, the Brazilian singer and drag queen Pabllo Vittar hinted that she would be featured on a remix of the song "Fun Tonight", and American producer Lil Texas confirmed his involvement by posting a short snippet of his remix of "Sine from Above".
-Other announced contributors include British musician Shygirl and Venezuelan producer Arca, who revealed to her Discord fan server that she had remixed Chromaticas second single "Rain on Me", which features American singer Ariana Grande.
+On May 8, 2021, BloodPop revealed on Twitter that American musician Dorian Electra would appear on the album.
+Electra later said that being invited to contribute to the project was exciting but also somewhat daunting due to concerns about how Gaga's fanbase might react.
+They explained that the remix went through multiple versions as they worked to create something that would appeal to both their own audience and Gaga's fans.
+During an interview at the 2021 Brit Awards, Sawayama discussed the project, stating that "The wish is on the internet, and I've done my bit, let's just say that.
+So, it's in the works", while hinting that she was featured on "Free Woman".
+Earlier in March, during a Q&A on Twitter, Charli XCX revealed that BloodPop had previously contacted her about contributing to a remix of "911", though a communication error meant she had not initially received the song's stems.
+The issue was later clarified by the producer, and XCX confirmed in May that work on the remix had begun.